The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The payment of an employee’s council tax or utility or other bills is usually linked to the provision of living accommodation to the employee.

-Whether or not the payment of council tax is treated as a taxable benefit depends on why the council tax has been paid by the employer and whether that underlying reason is an exempt benefit.
+Whether or not the payment of council tax or utility bills is treated as a taxable benefit depends on whether the reason for the provision makes it an exempt benefit under specific legislation.

-Whether or not the payment of council tax on behalf of the employee constitutes a taxable benefit depends on why the amounts have been paid.
+Whether or not the payment of council tax or utility bills on behalf of the employee constitutes a taxable benefit depends on why the amounts have been paid.

 If the payment of council tax does not fall into one of the exemptions below then the full amount is taxable.
 The section on ‘reporting requirements’ below sets out how it should be reported and taxed.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.